swiftlang/swift-evolution/proposals/0200-raw-string-escaping.md

 Raw string literals go beyond convenience to improve clarity, correctness, and inspection.
 Raw strings simplify understanding exact string content at a glance.

-Interpolation would not be available in raw strings but if this is required the developer can use a place holder and string replace.

 ## Proposed solution

 The proposal suggests a new "raw" string literal syntax by surrounding any string with #raw("literal") which alters slightly the behaviour of the compiler in realising the literal.
 The `\` character would loose it's role as an escaping introducer altogether.